 You will be presented with a login screen.
 The default login is admin, with password admin.
+(Change the admin password using User Settings.)

 This is the main menu of iTools Administration Server.
 Each icon takes you to other pages with configuration options.
 To set up virtual hosts, you need to have valid DNS entries and valid IP address on the server.
-Our example will be for a server whose primary host is "mac.your-domain.com".